 This reel is made from high-quality die-cast constructed aluminum which makes it lightweight for better balance without compromising strength.
 The Orvis Clearwater features a large stainless arbor that allows for a better grasp and a more balanced weight.
 Its arbor size also helps in faster retrieval especially when the fish is fighting.

-It has an excellent stainless steel stacked disc drag system providing powerful inline, and the drag knob has a positive click so you get consistent settings every single time.
+It has excellent stainless steel stacked disc drag system providing powerful inline, and the drag knob has a positive click so you get consistent settings every single time.
 The reel is also convertible for a right-hand or left-hand retrieve.

 Maintenance is minimal: you just need to keep the drag disc lubricated against dirt or dust.